 It’s a fine balance.

-Before you try the technique for real, I recommend starting by looking at every purchase you made over the past week.
+Before you try this technique for real, we recommend starting by looking at every purchase you made over the past week.
 Determine the long-term cost of each.
 See what that money could have bought you if you had simply held it and invested it.